Valencia High School (Los Lunas, New Mexico)

-Valencia High School is a high school (grades 9–12) that opened in the fall of 2006 in Los Lunas, Valencia County, New Mexico.
-Formerly known as the "Los Lunas Career Academy", the high school serves students on the east side of the Rio Grande with the exception of students who attended Ann Parish Elementary School.
+Valencia High School is a high school (grades 9–12) that opened in the fall of 2006 in Los Lunas, Valencia County, New Mexico, United States.
+Formerly known as the "Los Lunas Career Academy", the high school serves students on the east side of the Rio Grande, with the exception of students who attended Ann Parish Elementary School.

 The school campus was founded in 2000 by Claire Fenton under the name of "Los Lunas Career Academy", then a satellite campus of the only high school in Los Lunas, Los Lunas High School.
 The site adopted the name of Valencia High School shortly after the district re-zoned and create Los Lunas' second formal high school in 2005.
 Additions to the campus were constructed using $6.3 million from the Public Schools Capital Outlay Commission.

-The school mascot is the Jaguar, and official school colors are turquoise, red and silver.
+The school mascot is the Jaguar, and the official school colors are turquoise, red and silver.